Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 ### Updating the Credential resource

-After encrypting any sensitive data the custom handling will make the following updates to the Credential resource.
+After encrypting any sensitive data, the custom handling will make the following updates to the Credential resource.

 1. Update the base resource with a new finalizer.
     * A finalizer is a way to tell Marketplace to not immediately remove a resource on delete.
 In this case the finalizer will allow the custom credential handling to cleanup anything it needs to when the Credential resouce is deleted.